pavlm/oauth2-tier/readme.md

 ## Features

 * Several OAuth providers simultaneously can be used.
+* Doesn't require provider to support OIDC as in oauth2-proxy.
+User email field can be specified in provider configuration.
-* Uses amphp v3 asynchronous framework, so quite performant.
+* Uses Amphp v3 asynchronous framework, so quite performant.
 * Configuration via env file.
 * File system directory can be exposed via http, otherwise requests go to upstream.
 * File browser has also file viewer panel.